LeNPaul/Lagrange/_posts/2021-05-24-python_start.md

 $$ EOF = \frac{A \vec{v}} {norm(A \vec{v})} $$

 ## The Data
 The data used in the reconstruction of ocean temperatures is from JPL’s non-Boussinesq ocean general circulation model (OGCM).
-This data was initially collected on a $$1/4^\circ$$ by $$1/4^\circ$$ grid with ocean temperatures (in $$c^\circ$$) of multiple depths (in m) taken for 26 years.
+This data was initially collected on a $$1/4^\circ$$ by $$1/4^\circ$$ grid with ocean temperatures (in $$ ^\circ c$$) of multiple depths (in m) taken for 26 years.
 The data  is taken every 5 days making this quite a large problem for computing EOFs.
 The total amount of bytes needed to be read is:

 $$1/4^\circ \times 1/4^\circ \times 33 \ layers \  \times 5 \ days$$